psuanm5030/beautiful-jekyll/speaking.md

 **Session Title:** A Prescription for HR and M&A Analytics Success

 **Brief:** One of the world's leading generics and specialty pharmaceutical companies, Mylan markets its products in approximately 165 countries and territories with a workforce of 35,000+ employees.
-Having experienced significant growth over the last 10 years—primarily through acquisitions—the company recognized that analytics played a key role in its successful onboarding of new employees.
+Having experienced significant growth over the last 10 years—primarily through acquisitions—the company recognized that analytics played a key role in its successful on-boarding of new employees.

 In this session, you'll hear how Mylan's analytics team partnered with the company's HR department to find previously elusive answers to several critical questions.
 You'll also find out how HR led an effort to adopt a self-service analytics toolset, consisting of Alteryx and Tableau, to collaborate more efficiently and reduce its reliance on IT resources.
 And you'll get a deep-dive into two Alteryx-enabled projects that helped HR better understand the value of an analytics mindset.